chingu-voyages/V54-tier3-team-37/frontend/README.md

 yarn dev
 ```

-Or, to start the application from the root folder (if using Yarn workspaces), run:
+Or, if using Yarn workspaces from the project root, run:

 ```bash
 yarn workspace frontend dev